 As the Government is still finalising Single Touch Payroll arrangements, we will give you all the answers to your questions as they become known.

-In 2018, we will be communicating with employers regarding next steps, and providing updates by email and through this website.
+We will be communicating with employers regarding next steps, and providing updates by email and through this website.